ajrcarey/pdfium-render/README.md

 * `bindings`: uses `cbindgen` to generate Rust bindings to the Pdfium functions defined in the `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
+* `image`: controls whether the `image` crate should be used by `pdfium-render` to provide page rendering functionality.
+This lets projects that do not need to render pages or page objects to bitmaps to avoid the need to compile the `image` crate into their binaries.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.
 * `libstdc++`: links against the GNU C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.